EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/quiz_day2.md

 <v-clicks>

 - A) They speed up queries by 10x
-- B) They decouple the application from physical indices and enable zero-downtime reindexing ✅
+- B) They automatically double the number of replicas
-- C) They automatically double the number of replicas
+- C) They decouple the application from physical indices and enable zero-downtime reindexing ✅
 - D) They compress stored data

-**Answer: B** — Aliases provide a level of indirection: the application points to an alias, allowing you to switch between indices (reindexing, migration) transparently and without downtime.
+**Answer: C** — Aliases provide a level of indirection: the application points to an alias, allowing you to switch between indices (reindexing, migration) transparently and without downtime.

 </v-clicks>